district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 ![][dockarea]

 The corners indicated with dotted lines can belong to either of their two adjoining dock areas.
-For example, we could make the top-left corner belong to the left dock area by calling QMainWindow::setCorner(Qt::TopLeftCorner,  Qt::LeftDockWidgetArea).
+For example, we could make the top-left corner belong to the left dock area by calling `QMainWindow::setCorner(Qt::TopLeftCorner, Qt::LeftDockWidgetArea)`{.cpp}.

 DockArea